 Sending out a large number of pitches without targeting the release is the quickest way to land your latest release in the spam folders of a journalist before they’ve even read it.
 What’s even worse is that all your future press releases might be marked as spam as well.
 Sending a single email to several journalists in bulk shows them they aren’t getting a personalized message ( which will encourage them to send it to their spam folders).
 This tactic can also cause email providers to funnel a company’s news into the spam folder automatically, before journalists have even read it.

 To make sure that your press release is read, you need to send it out to one journalist at a time and personalize it.
 You need to start by doing research on each journalist’s work and audience.
 Look for trends in their stories so that you know what their readers value.
 You also need to note what industries and audiences they write for.
-From there, you can write a pitch to the journalist to directly.
-But briefly describe why a journalist’s audience would value your news.
+From there, you can write a pitch to the journalist directly.
+Make sure you briefly describe why a journalist’s audience would value your news.

 9) Not making the press release shareable

-A press release which is shareable on social media allows readers and journalists to spread the word about your company’s story.
+A press release that is shareable on social media allows readers and journalists to spread the word about your company’s story.
 Adding instant Tweet functionality, making quotes brief but meaningful, including multimedia, and including social sharing buttons are all things you can do to make your news more shareable.

 Embed a Click to Tweet link to quotes that can stand on their own and still be valuable.
 This connection opens a box that highlights the quote and includes a “Click to Tweet” button.
 When users click the link, it takes them to their Twitter profiles.
-Where a Tweet with the quote is automatically created.
+Here, a Tweet with the quote is automatically created.
 From there, it’s just a matter of posting.
-Secondly, you can make your content more shareable by using quotations or facts.
-That can be posted directly into social media profiles.
+Secondly, you can make your content more shareable by using quotations or facts that can be posted directly into social media profiles.
 This means keeping quotes or figures under 280 characters to avoid readers needing to edit them before posting on social media sites like Twitter.
 Last but not least, you should add social share buttons to the press release.
 This both invites readers to share the content and makes it easier for them to do so.

 10) Only using one distribution method

 There are many ways to distribute a press release, each with its own set of benefits and drawbacks.
-For example, a delivery service may help a company get their news out to the general public.
-Without targeting key journalists who can help the business now and in the future.
+For example, a delivery service may help a company get their news out to the general public without targeting key journalists who can help the business now and in the future.
 Since each method of delivering a press release via delivery service, social media, and customized email pitches has its own set of advantages and disadvantages, combining more than one method might yield the best results.

 11) Not tracking performance

-You should also pay attention to how people interact with a single press release if your are delivering one.
-If journalists clung to a single quote and used it in all of their reports about the release.
-You should take note of what set that quote apart from the others.
+You should also pay attention to how people interact with a single press release if you are delivering one.
+If journalists clung to a single quote and used it in all of their reports about the release, you should take note of what set that quote apart from the others.
 Then, when sourcing quotes for potential updates, aim to match those characteristics.
 However, by distributing only one press release, you might not gain much insight into what works and what doesn’t.
 Once you’ve distributed few releases, you can compare metrics and see what works and what doesn’t.
 Finally, many press release analytics reports provide details about the people who read the press releases.
 Age, wages, preferences (industry publications they read, for example), marital status, and location are all factors to consider.
 Use this data to help with retargeting your future campaigns.